senyosimpson/blog/blog/content/posts/clojure-learnings.md

 ```
 This is not possible in functional programming.
 In functional programming we can create a *new* variable but we can't update an already instantiated variable.
 This, again, brings the benefit of making it easier to reason about code and understand the flow of data through a program.
 Another advantage of immutable data structures is that it makes concurrency much easier to implement.
 Since objects cannot change once defined, they can be shared amongst threads without qualm.

 Naturally, a common question is how do you write any useful code without mutable data structures.
 This requires a mental shift in the way you write programs - instead of having objects that are mutated as a program executes, you have data that is transformed as the program executes.
 Every time the data is transformed, a new output is created, leaving the input as it was.
 Clojure provides backdoors to mutability when necessary but it is not idiomatic Clojure.
-To formalise this, lets look at the same code done in a mutable manner and an immutable manner
+To formalise this, let's look at the same code done in a mutable manner and an immutable manner

 ```python
 class Car: